xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/facebook_feed.md

    The system will take some time to generate a Product Feed URL depending on the overall store inventory.

-2. Once the process is completed, copy the _Product Feed URL_ that has been generated and paste it into the appropriate field when specifying a source of products for your [catalog](https://www.facebook.com/products/catalogs/new "Product Feed Generation and Upload to Facebook").
+2. Once the process is completed, copy the _Product Feed URL_ that has been generated and paste it into a relevant field in your Facebook Business ccount when specifying a source of products for your [catalog](https://www.facebook.com/products/catalogs/new "Product Feed Generation and Upload to Facebook").

    ![copy-feed-new.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/copy-feed-new.png)

    {% note info %}
    The _Frequency of Product Feed renewal_ setting itself will not make renewals automatical.
-You will need to {% link "configure your server to run scheduled X-Cart tasks" ref_lLqNzAaq %}.
+You will need to {% link "configure your server to run scheduled X-Cart tasks" ref_lLqNzAaq %} to facilitate automatic renewals.
    {% endnote %}

 ## Product Feed Upload to Facebook